build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 ## Conclusion

 In this post, we demonstrated how you can build a React web application that directly accesses the Amazon Bedrock API using Amazon Cognito for secure authentication.
-By leveraging AWS managed services like Cognito and IAM, you can seamlessly integrate powerful generative AI capabilities into your React applications without the need for backend code.
+By leveraging AWS managed services like Cognito and IAM, you can seamlessly integrate powerful generative AI capabilities into your javascript applications without the need for backend code.

 This approach allows developers to focus on creating engaging conversational experiences while taking advantage of Amazon Bedrock's managed knowledge service.
 The streaming responses enhance the user experience by reducing wait times and enabling more natural interactions with conversational AI.